“. . . the man whom above all others I revere.” (THOR)

 In the story, it was old Nathan Garrideb who remarked that if he received a third part of the Garrideb estate, he would become “the Hans Sloane of my age”-- for he was a collector also.
 Obviously, Dr. Julian Wolff, who knew the Canon as few ever did, knew as well that Sloane was a consummate collector and that I aspired to be such as a Sherlockian.
 I wear the name of Hans Sloane with great pride, having read about him and having known Julian.

 (See this Timeline for the creation of this website.
-It will detail my journey with John Bennett Shaw from the first time I saw his name in Baring-Gould’s Annotated Sherlock Holmes to the day I received my Brothers Three of Moriarty from John’s friend, Saul Cohen.)
+It will detail my journey with John Bennett Shaw from the first time I saw his name in Baring-Gould’s Annotated Sherlock Holmes to the day I received my Brothers Three of Moriarty scion pin from John’s friend, Saul Cohen.)

 Shaw had this to say about himself: I am interested in Sherlock Holmes, Sir Arthur Conan Doyle, and the world in which they live.
 So what do I do?
-I obtain as many books, pamphlets, periodicals, Holmes society publications, video and audio tapes, and other material such as statues, puzzles, plaques, T-shirts, mugs, and even a Professor Moriarty toilet seat as I can.
+I obtain as many books, pamphlets, periodicals, Holmes Society publications, video and audio tapes, and other materials such as statues, puzzles, plaques, T-shirts, mugs, and even a Professor Moriarty toilet seat as I can.
 (From his Foreword to The Universal Sherlock Holmes.)

 Mattias Boström, winner of the Agatha Award for best nonfiction in 2018, assessed the importance of John Shaw in these words: “For a whole generation of Sherlockians, no one was as important as Shaw. . .If it was possible that one person could make the worldwide interest in Sherlock Holmes continue as well as grow, that person was John Bennett Shaw.”
 (From Holmes to Sherlock, [2013; English version, translated by Michael Gallagher, New York: The Mysterious Press, 2017])